spellshape/cli/docs/versioned_docs/version-v0.25.2/contributing/02-technical-setup.md

 ---
 # Technical setup

-To ensure you have a successful experience working with our Developer Tutorials content, Ignite recommends this technical setup.
+To ensure you have a successful experience working with our Developer Tutorials content, Spellshape recommends this technical setup.

 ## Setting up Visual Studio Code